lipoyang/WeeESP8266_GR/README.md

 The default size of the buffer is 64.
 Change it into a bigger number, like 256 or more.

+GR-CITRUS:
+No problem because the default size of the buffer is 1024 for GR-CITRUS.

 The Arduino library delivered by IDE 1.7.7 has memory leak bug.
 Fix file ./hardware/arduino/samd/cores/arduino/USB/samd21_device.c, line 152.